sebanc/linuxloops/Readme/Recommended-setups.md

 Install your disk images on the ExFAT partition and copy the Linuxloops grub configurations in Grub2Win.

-Reboot and launch your Linuxloops image from Grub2Win.
+Reboot and launch your Linuxloops images from Grub2Win.

 <!-- Reference Links -->